 We urge prospective students to check the admissions criteria and entry requirements of the undergraduate degree programme you wish to progress to after this course and ensure that this is the right programme for your academic needs.

-GCSE grade C/4 or above in English Language, Maths and Science for Allied Health Professions and Primary Teaching.
+GCSE grade C/4 or above in English Language, Maths and Science.

 In addition, you must show the motivation, commitment and life skills to cope with the requirements of the course and of Higher Education.
 Whilst there is no upper age limit on the programme, there may be external factors from the awarding institution which need to be taken into account before progressing onto Higher Education.

 The current agency guidance states; ‘Access to HE programmes are designed to support adults seeking entry to HE and the EFA funds any young people on these programmes by exception.’